chaturvedisunidhi8/Learning-Log/LLM_and_Prompting_basics.md

 <h5>3) Few-short Learning :</h5> These models are trained on huge data so it can easily learn from new data.

-NOTE ---> Parameter that primarily controls the randomness of output in a Large Language Model (LLM) is Temperature
+NOTE ---> Parameter that primarily controls the randomness of output in a Large Language Model (LLM) is Temperature key advantage of increasing the number of parameters in an LLM   --Improves ability to capture complex patterns